wlages/webxr-resources/docs/9-ship.md

 # Moving the Ship

+>*Caution* you may find that this perspective very unusual and that  it can make you dizzy.
+If you feel too uncomfortable after you try, you can stop the ship from moving by removing call to MoveShip (last step).

 In this step we will move the ship around the earth.
 We want it to feel like a space station in orbit, so we will need to do a few thing differently than the moon.

 We will need to: